Work Smart and Plan

 - Recycle powder left over from filing by adding a little water to make silver paste which can be used for repairs or for joining pieces together.

 The precious Art Clay Silver clay can be shaped by hand or in a mould made from silicone.
-Detailed original shapes can be created from polymer clay, which when bake and cooled, can be pressed into the silicone to replicate the shape.
+Detailed original shapes can be created from polymer clay, which when baked and cooled, can be pressed into the silicone to replicate the shape.
 The silicone mould kit contains a 2 part moulding putty which when combined takes just 30 minutes to set into a flexible and reusable mould.

 Other useful tools for shaping silver clay include Kemper cutters which are perfect for making tiny shapes.
 The sprung plunger releases the clay with a minimum of waste.
 The Ring Sizing Sheets are an ingenious pad of ‘post-it’ sheets which can help to measure your ring size and then be transferred to a mandrel for accurate measurement.